 Monkeys, turtles, pigs, oh my!
 If your kids are looking for a truly wild adventure, Hong Kong has plenty of options for viewing, petting, and feeding animals.
 From mini zoos in the New Territories to turtle feeding in Central to a cultural visit to the Goldfish Market, this guide has rounded up the top spots to see cool and cuddly creatures with the kids.

-Lush, green and unspoilt, the Mai Po Nature Reserve is a picturesque place for any bird lover.
-Managed by the WWF, the wetlands is a year-round attraction including the annual bird migration in autumn.
-For a small fee that goes towards park conservation, the park organizes English guided tours for visitors over the age of 4 on weekends and public holidays.
-There’s also free rental binoculars to fully appreciate the experience of birds in flight.
+Lush, green, and unspoiled, the Mai Po Nature Reserve is a picturesque place for any bird lover.
+Managed by the WWF, the wetlands are a year-round attraction, including the annual bird migration in autumn.
+For a small fee that goes towards park conservation, the park organizes English-guided tours for visitors over the age of 4 on weekends and public holidays.
+There are also free rental binoculars to fully appreciate the experience of birds in flight.